itamargiv/beyond-tellerrand-notes/05-more-than-div.md

   layouts.
 - There are a lot of instances where ARIA is redundant, since HTML is a living standard.
-- Thus ARIA is like a polyfill that adds semantics to hTML until HTML standards catch up.
+- Thus ARIA is like a polyfill that adds semantics to HTML until HTML standards catch up.
 - Since HTML provides a much more robust support than specifying everything by WAI-ARIA, always prefer the correct HTML element over a div with WAI-ARIA